clatthew/XMLhandler/README.md

 - all XML attributes, tags, etc ✅

 ### dict 🔴
-- convert XML structure to python dict 🔴
+- convert object tree structure to python dict 🔴
 - option to exclude tags to make dict more compact 🔴

 ### save and load objects ✅